 Council offers a 15% discount off general rates and garbage charges and has a 6 week period in which to pay rates.
 It is very important that ratepayers do not risk their discounts by leaving payment until it is too late.
 If you are posting your rates payment, please ensure sufficient time to allow for any potential postal delays.

-General rates help cover the cost of providing and maintaining roads, streets, footpaths and trails, bridges, drainage, parks, playing fields, skate parks, cemeteries, libraries, swimming pools, halls, playgrounds, public dumping facilities, street lighting, public toilets, noxious weed and pest control, health and building control, economic development and Shire planning services, tourism promotion services, community group financial assistance, disaster management, youth development, Queensland Government and Centrelink agencies, television relay services and many other services and facilities.
+General rates help cover the cost of providing and maintaining roads, streets, footpaths and trails, bridges, drainage, parks, playing fields, skate parks, cemeteries, libraries, swimming pools, halls, playgrounds, public dumping facilities, street lighting, public toilets, noxious weed and pest control, health and building control, economic development and Shire planning services, tourism promotion services, community group financial assistance, disaster management, youth development, Queensland Government agencies and many other services and facilities.

 Council's general rates are calculated in the same way as other Councils throughout Queensland under the Local Government Act 2009.
 The formula is: